hhariri/hhariri.github.io/_posts/2014-04-21-build-make-no-more.md

 ---

 Had to update some CSS on my site over the weekend, which led me to updating some LESS file.
 The template I use for the site uses Grunt, which forced me to download the entire Internet via npm.
-And all I wanted to was set a *text-indent* to 0.
+And all I wanted to do was set a *text-indent* to 0.
 <br/><br/>
 If you've never seen Grunt, here's what it looks like: